MPASolutions/django-webix-sender/docs/usage.rst

     Defines the allowed send methods.

-    There are three allowed methods type:
+    There are four allowed methods type:

     - ``skebby``